kuriharaan/InputSystemWiki/How-Do-I....md

 # ... create a simple fire-type action?

+One way to do so is directly in code:

 ```C#
     // Create action that binds to the primary action control on all devices.
     var action = new InputAction(binding: "*/{primaryAction}");